-Our retirement living is available to both new and existing customers, at any stage of their retirement.
-Unlike our other housing schemes, which are generally designed to support clergy leaving tied accommodation, Supported Housing is available to a wider group.
+This retirement living offer is available to both new and existing customers, at any stage of their retirement.
+Unlike our rental offer, which is generally designed to support clergy leaving tied accommodation, Community Living is available to a wider group.

 We can help: